mlgordon/vpc/hello-world-vpc.md

 ```
 {:screen}

-To change directory into your new filesystem and create a file, do something like:
+To change directory into your new filesystem and create a file, do something like this:

 ```
 cd /hellovol